commit-overthink/sanae-bot-v2/README.md

 usage: (string) shows the command's specific usage

-usePolls: (boolean) defines if a command uses the Polls modal (and hence uses the database)
+usePolls: (boolean) defines if a command uses the Polls models (and hence uses the database)

+useCurrency: (boolean) defines if a command uses the currency models (and hence uses the database)